Steven Hotze: COVID-19 pandemic

 In March 2020, Hotze claimed that coronavirus disease 2019 was an invention of the "deep state" designed to sabotage the presidency of Donald Trump.
-Hotze later filed least eight lawsuits challenging public health measures adopted by the State of Texas, Harris County, and the City of Houston to prevent the spread of the virus.
+Hotze later filed least eight lawsuits challenging public health measures adopted by the State of Texas, Harris County, Texas, and the City of Houston to prevent the spread of the virus.
 In April, he sued Lina Hidalgo, the county judge of Harris County, Texas, for mandating the wearing of face masks.
 Hotze's request to block the county order was rejected by the court.

 In June, he filed suits against Texas Governor Greg Abbott, alleging that contact tracing violated the US Constitution's First Amendment, privacy, Due Process, and Equal Protection provisions, and that the governor's state-wide face mask requirement was unlawful.
 Hotze also sued Abbott over his executive orders closing nonessential businesses during the pandemic and sued the city of Houston over its decision to bar the Republican Party of Texas from holding an in-person convention at the George R. Brown Convention Center during the pandemic; both of those suits were dismissed.